 FINALISTS: Douglas Frantz and Murray Waas of the Los Angeles Times for documenting the clandestine effort of the U.S. government to supply money and weapons to Iraq in the 1980s and up to the weeks before the Gulf War.
-Dougld C. Drake and Marian Uhlman of The Philadelphia Inquirer for their

 Donald C. Drake and Marian Uhlman of The Philadelphia Inquirer for their investigation of the pharmaceutical industry and its role in the soaring costs of prescription drugs in the United States.